ethantkoenig/lotsoffiles2/content/other/abimelech.md

 ## Facts: ##

-Abimelech was a Philistine king over the region of Gerar during the time when Abraham and Isaac were licing in the land of Canaan.
+Abimelech was a Philistine king over the region of Gerar during the time when Abraham and Isaac were living in the land of Canaan.

 * Abraham deceived King Abimelech by telling him that Sarah was his sister rather than his wife.
 * Abraham and Abimelech made an agreement regarding ownership of wells at Beersheba.